 Anthropology

-An introduction to physical anthropology and archaeology.
+An introduction to biological anthropology and archaeology.
 Topics include: biological evolution, evolution and comparative behaviour of primates, fossil evidence for human evolution, and the emergence of human culture.
-Students may not hold credit for both ANTH 1210 and ANTH 1211.
+Through this study, students will learn to contextualize current human biological diversity, culture, and behaviour through the lens of our past.
+May not be held with ANTH 1211.

 Equiv To: ANTH 1211